-(107) The Chair of the relevant School Board may exclude a student permanently from a course where a student has:
+(111) The relevant Chair, School Board may exclude a student permanently from a course where a student has:

-- a. failed compulsory professional experience or fieldwork requirements for the second time; or - b. not completed their course within the maximum completion time specified under Section 15 -; or - c. failed the same unit in their fourth attempt and has completed less than two-thirds of their course; - d. not met any specific course rules (Specific Award Rules) which provide for exclusion in circumstances not described above; or - e. for international onshore students, not achieved satisfactory course progress under Section 3, Part C of the Course Progress and Completion within Expected Duration of Study Procedures.
+- a. failed compulsory professional experience or fieldwork requirements for the second time; or - b. not completed their course within the maximum completion time specified under Section 15 Furation of Coursework Award Courses; or - c. failed the same unit in their fourth attempt and has completed less than two-thirds of their course; - d. not met any specific course rules (Specific Award Rules) which provide for exclusion in circumstances not described above; or - e. for international onshore students, not achieved satisfactory course progress under Section 3, Part C of the Course Progress and Completion within Expected Duration of Study Procedures.